rails/rails/guides/source/testing.md

 $ bin/rails test test/controllers # run all tests from specific directory
 ```

-The test runner provides lot of other features too like failing fast, deferring test output
+The test runner also provides a lot of other features like failing fast, deferring test output
 at the end of test run and so on.
 Check the documentation of the test runner as follows:

 ```bash